 A note about Country Crock Plant Butter

-I used the Country Crock avocado oil plant butter sticks for this frosting and it was amazing.
+I used the Country Crock plant butter sticks for this frosting and it was amazing.
 Make sure to read the labels on the Country Crock plant butter since they have several varieties and some contain almond oil.